devsacti/ITservice/README.md

 In this Context, I think,

 the existing backend area canbe regared as API which is faithful to the concept of 'receiving and responding to data requests'.

-and, A Restful API is an API that effectively responds to a request with appropriate information from resources.
+A Restful API is an API that effectively responds to a request with appropriate information from resources.

 ## Implementations of Web Application
 (TO ME) WEB APP = Front + Back = Client + API